 Faecal calprotectin stool test is an established simple, non-invasive and cost efficient investigation for GPs to use when a patient first presents in primary care.
 The result will help determine whether the patient needs to be referred on to secondary care for further testing or treatment, i.e. a colonoscopy, or whether an urgent referral to secondary care is appropriate for suspected IBD.

 The updated pathway

 While the faecal calprotectin test is recommended by NICE, no guidance has been given on the threshold levels for treatment in primary care for IBS, or referral to secondary care for possible IBD.
 Until now!

-National roll-out of the revised pathway is being led by Yorkshire and Humber AHSN.
-Locally, the pathway is supported by clinical leads across Bristol, North Somerset and South Gloucestershire (BNSSG) and it has been adopted across all GP practices in the BNSSG footprint.
+National roll-out of the revised pathway was led by Yorkshire and Humber AHSN.
+Locally, the pathway was supported by clinical leads across Bristol, North Somerset and South Gloucestershire (BNSSG) and it has been adopted across all GP practices in the BNSSG footprint.

 Guidance on the use of the revised pathway is contained in this short film, where Charlie Andrews, GP at the Mendip Vale Medical Group and Regional Clinical Champion for IBD with the Royal College of General Practitioners (RCGP), guides us through the pathway and highlights key learning points.

 For further information, contact us.